 An example of a healthy meal made up of foods from the first group might look like a serving of fish like salmon, leafy greens like kale, and a serving of a whole grain like brown rice.
 For those going through IVF, research also suggests that following the Mediterranean diet specifically may help improve success rates for those who are under 35 and not obese.
 The Mediterranean diet includes the foods listed above as well as healthy fats such as olive oil, nuts, and avocados.

 On the other hand, there are specific categories of food associated with poorer fertility outcomes that should be avoided or consumed in moderation.
-These include:
+Foods to avoid include:

 - Saturated fats